A Guide to Claim Travel Insurance (1)

 Appeal, if necessary, to get as much compensation as possible.
 They may try to play with the words of their policy.
 Try not to let them convince you that they are not liable for a claim.

 It’s always good to do some homework before buying a travel insurance – like comparing the various plans.
-Read our guide to buy travel insurance for your trip.
+Read our A Guide to Buy Travel Insurancefor your trip.

 The next post will address on how to claim for specific situations, such as delays in flight and baggage.